 I got so annoyed with the existing solutions, I started experimenting with AI to help me out.
 The results have been off the charts!

 Is this a problem you can relate to?
-If so, I’d be happy to generate 25 leads for you - no strings attached.
-Simply send me these two data points:….
+I have a feeling it is, so I went ahead and attached 25 leads for you below - no strings attached.

 Your subject line should bait — but not switch.
 You want to create intrigue.